microsoft/fluentui/rfcs/convergence/native-element-props.md

 _For reference, this proposal was labeled **Option D** in discussion on [PR #18983](https://github.com/microsoft/fluentui/pull/18983#issuecomment-910563694)_.

-### Introduce the concept of a `primary` slot
+### Introduce the concept of a _primary_ slot

-The `primary` slot is the slot that receives the native props that are specified as props of the component itself.
+The _**primary**_ slot is the slot that receives the native props that are specified as props of the component itself.

-1. By default, `root` (the outermost DOM element) is the primary slot:
+**By default, `root` (the outermost DOM element) is the primary slot.**

 - This is the _status quo_: all components worked like this prior to this RFC.
 - `root` gets all of the native props specified as props on the component.
 - The component does _not_ have a prop called `root`.

-2. A component can be designed with a different `primary` slot:
+**In special cases, a component can designate a different primary slot.**

-   - All native props are forwarded to the `primary` slot, _except_ `className` and `style`.
+- All native props are forwarded to the primary slot, _except_ `className` and `style`.
 - The `className` and `style` props are _always_ forwarded to the `root` slot.
-   - Both `root` and the `primary` slot are exposed as props, to allow for props to be explicitly set on those slots.
+- Both `root` and the primary slot are exposed as props, to allow for props to be explicitly set on those slots.
-   - The `primary` slot is intrinsic to the component, and is part of how it works.
+- The primary slot is intrinsic to the component, and is part of how it works.
 Users cannot designate a different slot as primary.

 See [Usage examples](#Usage-examples) below for examples of how this works.